 A major purpose of the College Honors Program is to bring together highly qualified and motivated students, regardless of major.
 The program nurtures an intellectual and social community where students meet and work with other students who are willing to explore how knowledge from different areas can be tested and integrated across disciplinary lines.

 In addition to the College Honors Program, a variety of departments offer their own, discipline-based, honors programs.
-Among these are: Chemistry, Economics, English, History, Mathematics and Computer Science, and Political Science.
+Among these are: Chemistry, Economics and Accounting, English, History, Mathematics, Philosophy, Political Science and Sociology and Anthropology.
 Students interested in these programs should contact the relevant department.

 Examples of Recent Honors Seminar Topics